riccamastellone/TrainScan/README.md

 To get Trenitalia timetable and fares, the iPhone app was reverse engineered (MITM).
 It uses a (sort-of-broken) SAOP protocol (might have been fixed by now).

-To get Italo timetable and fares it simulates user requests and parses HTML response.
+To get Italo timetable and fares it simulates user requests and parses the HTML responses.

-Because of the rush, not al possible solutions to implement this logic have been considered: had I to do it today from scratch, I'd go for a CasperJS/PhantomJS way for Italo.
+Because of the rush, not all possible solutions to implement this logic have been considered: had I to do it today from scratch, I'd go for a CasperJS/PhantomJS way for Italo.

 It also handles 'unclear' stations (some cities, like Milan, have multiple stations), repeating the requests to show all the possibilities.